projectaccenturebcolinad/ConcreteSolutions/README.md

 # java
-Log in and create user accounts based on API REST.
+Login and create user accounts based on API REST.